zdtyuiop4444/ICapturer_doc/代码补充说明/UDP_packet_define.md

 ## 1.1.
 General UDP packet format

-The general UDP packet format for the communication between UWB base station and server is defined in the Table below.
+The general UDP packet format for the communication between a UWB base station and a server is defined in the table below.

 | Bytes:1       | 2           | n              |
 | ------------- | ----------- | -------------- |